 Today you reached double figures, the grand old age of ten.
 Everyone says it, but where has the time gone?

 A while ago, I wrote another letter to you.
 I told you about how I had found life hard after you were born and the subsequent years but how I loved you with all of my heart.
-None of that has changed, but what I want to tell you know is how proud of the young man you have become.
+None of that has changed, but what I want to tell you now is how proud of the young man you have become.

 You have overcome so many challenges and achieved so much and my heart swells with pride on each and every occasion.
-Whether that be your continuing development of your speech and language, the way you progressed with your swimming or your countless achievements in dance where you have even taken part in two shows in our local theatre.
+Whether that be the continuing development of your speech and language, the way you progressed with your swimming or your countless achievements in dance where you have even taken part in two shows in our local theatre.

 I recently asked a number of people who love you very much to think of a word they associate with you and I was overwhelmed with their choices.
 Confident, kind, inspirational, funny, adorable to name but a few.
 I want you to remember these words in years to come and if you ever have doubts about who you are, I want you to refer back to this.